-Goal Progress and Outcomes Develop a centralized location for resource allocation information All final resource allocation lists are now posted on the planning website (Evidence: link to planning website).
-The link will also be shared widely as part of annual training for program planning and embedded in the program planning template (Evidence: program planning template screenshot).
-Enhance the crosswalk between the program planning process and the college strategic plan The program planning template is now organized around the five strategic directions of the college's strategic plan.
-Furthermore, starting in Fall 2020, for each strategic direction programs are now required to identify at least one goal and from this one metric from the strategic plan and describe how their program would have a direct impact on that metric (evidence: screenshot of program planning template).
+Goal Progress and Outcomes Develop a centralized location for resource allocation information All final resource allocation lists will be posted on the planning website in fall 2020 (QFE2.03 Link to Planning Website).
+The link will also be shared widely as part of annual training for program planning and embedded in the program planning template.
+Enhance the crosswalk between the program planning process and the College strategic plan The program planning template is now organized around the five strategic directions of the College's strategic plan.
+Furthermore, starting in fall 2020, programs will be required to identify at least one goal and one metric from the strategic plan and describe how their program would have a direct impact on that metric (QFE2.13 Program Planning Guiding Questions 2020).

 Evaluate enhancements In spring 2020, a survey was conducted to evaluate the program planning and resource allocation process.
-46% of respondents agreed that they feel informed about resource allocation decisions, and 91% of respondents agreed that program planning is aligned with the college's Strategic Directions. (evidence: midterm report survey output).
-The college will continue to explore ways to enhance communication about resource allocation decisions (evidence: EdCAP minutes from 3/24/2020).
+46% of respondents agreed that they feel informed about resource allocation decisions, and 91% of respondents agreed that program planning is aligned with the College's Strategic Directions (QFE2.09 Midterm Report Survey Results).
+The College will continue to explore ways to enhance communication about resource allocation decisions (QFE2.14 EdCAP Minutes 3-24-2020).

-Fiscal Reporting Please see attached the most recent Annual Fiscal Report (evidence: annual fiscal report 2020).
+Fiscal ReportingPlease see attached the most recent Annual Fiscal Report (FISCAL.01 Annual Fiscal Report 2020).